Ikomia-dev/IkomiaApi/doc/source/first_steps_workflow.rst

 ------------------------------------

 In Ikomia, algorithms are identified by their names.
 So one of the most important thing when using this API is to know the list of possible algorithms.
-We can differentiate 2 kinds of algorithms: those available on the host system (built-in + installed plugins) and those available on the Marketplace.
+We can differentiate 2 kinds of algorithms: those available on the host system (built-in + installed plugins) and those available on Ikomia HUB.
 As introduced in the previous section, algorithms management is done by the global Ikomia registry.

 Get names of built-in and installed algorithms: